BYU-ITC-344/byu-itc-344.github.io/hw-5/index.md

 * **Network authentication:**

+  * You may need to force Windows 7 to use NTLM instead of NTLMv2
   * Attempt to connect login from Windows 7  → should fail due to **NTLMv2-only enforcement**.

 #### **Linux Client**